totalspectrum/flexprop/samples/vga/README.txt

 FONT
 ----
-The font is an 8xN bitmap, but it's laid out a bit differently from most
+The font is an 8xN or 16xN bitmap, but it's laid out a bit differently from most fonts:
-fonts:

-(1) The characters are all placed in one row in the bitmap; that is, byte 0 is the first row of character 0, byte 1 is the first row of character 1, and so on, until we get to byte 256 which is the second row of character 0.
+(1) The characters are all placed in one row in the bitmap; that is, byte 0 is the first row of character 0, byte 1 is the first row of character 1, and so on, until we get to byte 256 (512 for 16 pixel wide fonts) which is the second row of character 0.
 This is because we have to keep the data we need for all characters in COG memory, but we'll only ever need the data for one font row at a time.
 This data is read during the horizontal sync and blanking period.

 (2) The rows are output bit 0 first, then bit 1, and so on, so the individual characters are "reversed" from how most fonts store them.
 This is due to the way the streamer works in immediate mode.

-The font provided is unscii, a public domain Unicode font, in several variants.

 CREDITS
 -------